synw/django-instant/docs/src/create_chans.rst

 the channels.

-Each channel can have its own handler: just create it in the handlers directory: example: if a ``$mychan`` is declared in settings I can create a ``$mychan.js`` file in the handlers directory to manage the handling logics just for that channel
+Each channel can have its own handler: just create it in the handlers directory: example: if a ``$mychan`` is declared in settings it is possible to create a ``$mychan.js`` file in the handlers directory to manage the handling logics just for that channel